ankumar/ankumar/README.md

 ---

+- Open software design enabling exchange of ideas.
-Open Core Model, Collaborating outside the company
+- Open Core Model, Collaborating outside the company.
 > Going far, Together: Open standards are the best way to make sure that everybody in the industry is involved in setting the direction of technology in our industry.

 - Metadata Management: https://github.com/open-metadata/OpenMetadata (Open Source)